Yuniel Dorticos: Dorticos vs. Kalenga

 Dorticos became the mandatory to the WBA's champion Denis Lebedev following a win over Fulgencio Zúñiga.
 However, the WBA allowed Lebedev to unify against IBF title-holder Victor Emilio Ramírez before facing Dorticos.
 In turn, the WBA ordered Dorticos to fight Youri Kalenga for an interim championship.
 The fight was due for 20 May 2016 at the Palais des Sports in Paris.
 This would be Dorticos' first pro bout outside the United States.

 In a thrilling fight, Dorticos stopped Kalenga in the tenth round via technical knockout (TKO) to become a world champion.
 Dorticos dropped Kalenga in the second round after a flurry of shots.
 Kalenga was able to recover and get back into the fight in the middle rounds, despite receiving a cut over one of his eyes during round six.
 Dorticos lost a point at the end of round eight for hitting after the bell.
-In round ten, Dorticos once again landed a flurry a punches on Kalenga, at which point the referee stopped the fight.
+In round ten, Dorticos once again landed a flurry of punches on Kalenga, at which point the referee stopped the fight.

 Following his victory, Dorticos entered a purse bid for a fight against WBA (Regular) champion Beibut Shumenov.
 The fight was delayed several times, due to promotional issues before being called off due to an eye injury that Shumenov suffered during sparring.
 In June 2017, Shumenov vacated his title due to that same injury.
 The WBA elevated Dorticos from interim champion to regular champion, despite Dorticos being away from the ring for over a year.

-2017-18 World Boxing Super Series
+2017–18 World Boxing Super Series

 A day after being elevated to WBA (Regular) champion, Dorticos joined the World Boxing Super Series.
 The Super Series is a single-elimination tournament featuring 8 fighters from the cruiserweight division.
 The field includes title-holders from all 4 of boxing's major sanctioning bodies.
 Dorticos was revealed to be the tournament's 4th seed.